Privacy Policy

 Privacy first

 Rhythm is built to keep health and performance data useful, limited, and respectful.
-We do not sell personal or health data, and cycle information for real users is intended to stay on-device.
+We do not sell personal or health data, and cycle information for real users stays on-device.

 1. What we collect